Custom Land Cruiser Conversion

-As I write this post, it's almost a year since we completed our camper conversion of Maggie, the Land Cruiser 78 Series Troop Carrier we're currently using to explore the world overland.
+As I write this post, it's been almost a year since we completed our camper conversion of Maggie, the Land Cruiser 78 Series Troop Carrier we're currently using to explore the world overland.
+There are many reasons we enjoy overland travel, and we had dreamed about the Troop Carrier for years to take continue our journey following our overland travels through Africa.
 For us, Maggie's the ultimate go-anywhere overland vehicle.
 An expedition tiny home, which serves as our transportation, home on the road, and mobile base camp for photographing wildlife and exploring the world's wild places.
-What follows is the first installment in a four part series, which chronicals our odyssey to transform a base Troopy into the dream home we live and travel in today.
+What follows is the first installment in a four-part series, which chronicles our odyssey to transform a base Troopy into the dream home we live and travel in today.

 Anatomy of a Dream

 I still recall shopping for our first home.
 It was an exciting process.
 Like many first-time buyers, we were short on cash and long on ‘must have’s.’
 This did little to dampen our enthusiasm although, in retrospect, I suspect it went a long way to making our realtor rethink her career.
 After a long search, we found a home that ticked all the right boxes.
 It was in Old Town, a charming neighborhood of cobbled streets, cozy cafes, and historic townhomes once occupied by notables like George Washington and Robert E. Lee.
 Built in the 1870’s, the little house (read: tiny home) was dripping with character (read: leaking roof).
 It had beautifully aged hardwood floors (read: in need of replacement), an antique fireplace (read: not working), and a galley style kitchen (read: only a sailor could cook in it).
 Through our rose-colored glasses at least, it was perfect.